 How We Got There

 Bus from Sukhothai to Lampang takes approximately 4 hours costing 178 Baht per person.
-Once in Lampang, we took a songthaew, a passenger vehicle adapted from a pick-up used as a shared taxi, which takes additional 2 hours till the village.
+Once in Lampang, we took a songthaew, a passenger vehicle adapted from a pick-up used as a shared taxi, which takes additional 2 hours to the village.
 Super exhausting!

 Our meeting point was Milk and Spa coffee shop at Wangtin Market.
 After the meeting with Caroline, we embarked on a walk to her house.
 Li appears to be a tiny village with everything close by.
 She rents a small house near one of the schools she teaches at and lives with two humongous cats – Michel and Jesus, the latter being a female.